inglombardi/bluethoot_pipe_realtime_system/README.md

 Data (integer plus 5) is passed directly into shared memory via pipe.

-🧠 Key concept:
+--Key concept:
 Parent-child communication based on anonymous pipes in RAM.
 It is temporary and limited to the lifetime of the process.

-🔄 Differences summary:
+## Differences summary:
 Feature                        aoa_to_1d.c   (2)            pipe.c  (1)
 Pipe type                      Named pipe (FIFO)             Unnamed pipe (anonymous pipe) Communication                  between separate processes    Parent process ↔ child (fork)